 Most of the letters were sent by email, but some were handwritten and mailed.
 In some cases, the expression of gratitude was delivered by phone.

 For the most part, participants guessed their recipient would "be really happy and feel really good," says Epley.
 "They felt even better than that."
-They did not feel a little awkward, as the letter writers predicted.
+They did not feel a little awkward, as the letter writers predicted.8 comments on this story

 The length of the grateful missive did not matter.
 That the communication appeared to be heartfelt did seem important to creating a warm response, Epley says.